-Pacific Science Center offers a variety of teen programs that aim to inspire a lifelong interest in science.
+Pacific Science Center offers a variety of programs for grades 6-12 that aim to inspire a lifelong interest in science.
 Experiences vary by location, duration, commitment level, service learning requirement fulfillment and subject focus.

 Mercer Slough Environmental Science Programs

 Exciting practicum sessions, weekend workshops, custom programs and volunteer opportunities provide hands-on experience and career exploration for middle school and high school students.
 Learn More

 Located on a 320-acre wetland nature park in the heart of Bellevue, WA, Mercer Slough Environmental Education Center is a collaboration of the City of Bellevue and Pacific Science Center.